WillDetlor/TinyClojure/Readme.md

 * Order of precedence
     * Hackability.
 No extension language is at all useful unless it is easy to read, fix and extend.
-    * Small compiled size.
-Add as many braces and comments as you like, but this must compile to be small
     * Ease of embedding.
 One .h, one .cpp and four lines of code should be all you need to embed this in your code.
+    * Small compiled size.
+I'm not aiming to match TinyScheme's minute footprint, but noone likes big bulky software.
     * Startup speed.
-In general I'm not sorried about speed, but an interpreter cannot be regarded as lightweight if takes a long time to construct and initialise.
+In general I'm not worried about speed, but an interpreter cannot be regarded as lightweight if takes a long time to construct and initialise.
     * Execution speed.
 I'm willing to relax the small size rule a little for large performance gains, but this interpreter is only meant for small scripts.
 Execution speed just isn't that important.
 * If you want to add functionality that violates the golden rule, then as long as it can be turned on and off with an #ifdef then that is fine.